Amrinder8596/PPS_2022/Amrinder/2221012/Program11.md

-Program11: To write a code using bitwise operator
+## program11:To write a code using bitwise operator
 #include <stdio.h>

 int main()